huaminghuangtw/Evergreen-Notes/Permanent-Notes/be-a-habit-and-routine-machine.md

 ---

-Golden Rule: Don't resist craving, redirect it; keeping the cue and the reward and just replacing the routine.
+Golden Rule: Don’t resist craving, redirect it; keeping the cue and the reward and just replacing the routine.

 ---

-“Cold turkey” refers to suddenly and completely stopping a habit or addiction, especially something like smoking, drinking, or drug use, _without tapering off (gradual quitting) or using substitutes._ It's often used when someone decides to quit abruptly, with no gradual reduction or medical aid.
+“Cold turkey” refers to suddenly and completely stopping a habit or addiction, especially something like smoking, drinking, or drug use, _without tapering off (gradual quitting) or using substitutes._ It’s often used when someone decides to quit abruptly, with no gradual reduction or medical aid.

   The phrase can also be used metaphorically, like: **“I went cold turkey on social media.”** Meaning the person quit all at once.

-  Quitting cold turkey can be effective but also intense, often leading to withdrawal symptoms depending on what's being quit.
+  Quitting cold turkey can be effective but also intense, often leading to withdrawal symptoms depending on what’s being quit.

 [^1]: Most people overlook this one.
 (Mostly neglected)